locationtech/geomesa/docs/user/installation_and_configuration.rst

 .. _install_accumulo_runtime_namespace:

-For Accumulo 1.6+
+Namespace Install
 ^^^^^^^^^^^^^^^^^

-Copying the runtime JAR to each tablet server as for Accumulo 1.5 above will still work, but in Accumulo 1.6, we can leverage namespaces to isolate the GeoMesa classpath from the rest of Accumulo.
+Copying the runtime JAR to each tablet server as above will work, but in Accumulo 1.6+, we can leverage namespaces to isolate the GeoMesa classpath from the rest of Accumulo.

-To install the distributed runtime JAR, use the ``install-geomesa-namespace.sh`` script in the ``geomesa-$VERSION/dist/accumulo`` directory.
+To install the distributed runtime JAR, use the ``install-geomesa-namespace.sh`` script in the ``geomesa-accumulo-dist_2.11-$VERSION/dist/accumulo`` directory.

 .. code::